alchrabas/blog/content/build-pelican-in-lambda.md

 This part was done manually, because it needs to be done once and with great care.
 I've changed NameServer of my domain hosted on OVH to point to AWS servers.
 I won't elaborate on that, because it's explained well [in this article](https://eshlox.net/2017/12/29/how-to-create-aws-route53-hosted-zone-using-domain-from-ovh).

-Then I've manually configured a record set as explained on [the AWS S3 doc page](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).

-To do it automatically (because for me if I can do it only in web console, then it's like I don't know how to do it at all, because it's not repeatable), I had to put the following piece of code in `serverless.yml`:
+To create a record set automatically, I had to put the following piece of code in `serverless.yml`:

 ```yaml
     DnsRecord: